semantic-release-plus/semantic-release-plus/packages/srp/README.md

 - [x] Print the next version only
   - semantic release can now be configured to run and have no impact on the git repository using the `skipTag` property. [example recipe](docs/recipes/expected-next-version.md)

-**semantic-release** automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.
+**semantic-release-plus** automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.

 This removes the immediate connection between human emotions and version numbers, strictly following the [Semantic Versioning](http://semver.org) specification and communicating the **impact** of changes to consumers.